tvixen/SolarTracker/README.md

 Pictures:
 ![Figure what](https://github.com//tvixen/SolarTracker/blob/master/Pictures/stor%20solcelle.jpg?raw=true "Figure")

-This project is finished and needs to be updated with schmatic and PCB's.
+This project is finished and needs to be updated with schematics and PCB's.